 Sexualities: Identity, Behavior, and Society focuses on gender, using multiple disciplines, international populations, and theories to explore sexualities.

 Sexualities: Identity, Behavior, and Society opens with classical and contemporary theories about sexualities, including selections by Freud, Kinsey, and Fausto-Sterling.
 Subsequent chapters explore the ways in which we learn about sexual activities and develop sexual identities, both heterosexual and same sex.
-The discussion expands to include sexual adaptations, sexual media, intersections with violence, and sex education.
-The key question: How will the next generation be taught about sex?
 This book's focus is on the psychological, social, ethical, and political discussions of sexualities.

 Sexualities News - Newsletter of the Sociology of Sexualities Section of the American Sociological Association Volume 7, Issue 1 Summer - 2004.